Logo

 The 1-bedroom reality check

 Supply is not the problem.
 One-bedroom condominiums below $900,000 are widely available across Singapore.
 The problem is buying without understanding why a unit is priced where it is.
-Of the 365 one-bedroom transactions recorded so far in 2026, 22 were sold at a loss by the previous owner.
-That means someone who bought earlier paid more than what the market was willing to return to them on exit.
+Based on URA caveat records for 2026 so far, of roughly 365 one-bedroom transactions, around 22 were resold at a loss by the previous owner.
+That means someone who bought earlier paid more than the market was willing to return to them when they sold.

 The Gazania: a warning sign, not a bargain